top of page

 Not sure why we provide loose parts?
 It is part of our pedagogy to encourage children to self-regulate and lead their own learning using open-ended resources rather than simple toys.
 Information on loose part play and how you can easily implement it at home can be found here.

-Children are able to explore movement on our indoor climbing A-frame, gym mats, play tunnel and bouncy toys.
+Children are able to explore movement on our indoor gym mats, play tunnel and bouncy toys.
 This area supports the development of gross-motor skills, balance, and coordination.

 In line with our curriculum goals, children are encouraged to remove and put on their shoes independently.